 Reverse Proxy and Forward Proxy - How it Works

-The Forward Proxy in GoAnywhere Gateway allows you to route client requests from GoAnywhere Director (in the internal network) to external FTP, FTPS, SFTP and SCP servers without revealing the identity or locations of your internal systems.
-The Forward Proxy is additionally used by GoAnywhere Services to route active and passive FTP and FTPS data connections through GoAnywhere Gateway.
+The Forward Proxy in GoAnywhere Gateway allows you to route client requests from GoAnywhere MFT (in the private/internal network) to external FTP, FTPS, SFTP and SCP servers without revealing the identity or locations of your internal systems.
+The Forward Proxy is additionally used by GoAnywhere MFT to route active and passive FTP and FTPS data connections through GoAnywhere Gateway.

-When a process in GoAnywhere Director or GoAnywhere Services needs to make an outbound connection through the proxy, a request is made to GoAnywhere Gateway with the address of the intended destination.
+When a process in GoAnywhere MFT needs to make an outbound connection through the proxy, a request is made to GoAnywhere Gateway with the address of the intended destination.
 GoAnywhere Gateway will then establish the connection to that destination and will bridge it to the requesting system.